yharode/Hacktoberfest-2025/CONTRIBUTING.md

 ### What We Look For

 - ✅ Code quality and readability
-- ✅ Proper documentation
+- ✅ Proper Python docstrings and type hints
-- ✅ Following language conventions
+- ✅ Following PEP 8 conventions
+- ✅ Comprehensive error handling
 - ✅ No duplicate contributions
 - ✅ Meaningful contribution (not spam)
+- ✅ Tested code with example usage

 ## Questions?